Pegaso, `Pizarra` Cebreros Garnacha

 Vinification

-Whole clusters were picked by hand in small boxes and attentively selected.
-Upon arrival at the winery, the clusters were destemmed, crushed, and fermented with indigenous yeasts in large, neutral French oak foudres.
-The wine was then aged for 24 to 30 months in a mix of new and used 400 and 500-litre oak barrels of various origins and ages.
-The wine was then bottled with no fining or filtering and minimal additional sulphur, in April 2023.
+Whole cluster grapes were picked by hand in small boxes and attentively selected.
+Upon arrival at the winery, the grapes were destemmed, crushed, and fermented with indigenous yeasts in large, neutral French oak foudres.
+The wine was then aged for 12 months in a mix of new and used 400, 500 and 600-litre oak barrels of various origins and ages.
+The wine was then bottled with no fining or filtering and minimal additional sulphur.

 Tasting Notes & Technical Details